Florida attorney general's office says it has received hundreds of price gouging reports

-ST. PETERSBURG, Fla. — When a storm is at its worse, sometimes, people are, too.
+ST. PETERSBURG, Fla. — When a storm is at its worst, sometimes, people are, too.

 Florida Attorney General Ashley Moody activated the state's Price Gouging Hotline as Gov. Ron DeSantis declares a state of emergency for counties in Hurricane Dorian's path Wednesday.